kelseymartin1/PFAS-fish-feeds-project/README.md

 The questions we seek to answer are:
 1. At what levels are PFAS present in fish feeds?
-2. Do feeds higher in fish meal (fm) have higher PFAS content than those with plant protein (pp), animal protein (ap), and soybean meal (sm)
+2. Do feeds higher in fish meal (fm) have higher PFAS content than those with plant protein (pp), animal protein (ap), and soybean meal (sm)?
 3. Do feeds with a higher protein percentage (protein_per) have higher PFAS content?
 4. Are there significant differences in PFAS content between manufacturers (mfr)?